United States labor law: Full employment

 The right to full employment or the "right to work" in a fair paying job is a universal human right in international law, partly inspired by the experience of the New Deal in the 1930s.
 Unemployment has, however, remained politically divisive because it affects the distribution of wealth and power.
 When there is full employment under 2%, and everyone can easily find new jobs, worker bargaining power tends to be higher and pay tends to rise, but high unemployment tends to reduce worker power and pay, and may increase shareholder profit.
-It was long acknowledged that the law should ensure nobody is denied a job by unreasonable restrictions by the state or private parties, and the Supreme Court said in Truax v Raich that "the right to work for a living in the common occupations of the community is of the very essence of the personal freedom and opportunity".
+It was long acknowledged that the law should ensure nobody is denied a job by unreasonable restrictions by the state or private parties, and the Supreme Court said in Truax v.
+Raich that "the right to work for a living in the common occupations of the community is of the very essence of the personal freedom and opportunity".
 During the New Deal with unemployment having reached 20% after the Wall Street Crash of 1929, the Emergency Relief Appropriation Act of 1935 empowered the President to create the Works Progress Administration, which aimed to directly employ people on fair wages.
 By 1938, the WPA employed 3.33 million people, and built streets, bridges and buildings across the country.
 Also created by the 1935 Act, the Rural Electrification Administration brought electrification of farms from 11% in 1934 to 50% by 1942, and nearly 100% by 1949.
 After war production brought full employment, the WPA was wound up in 1943.

 After World War II, the Employment Act of 1946 declared a policy of Congress to "promote full employment and production, increased real income... and reasonable price stability".
 However the Act did not follow the original proposal to say "all Americans... are entitled to an opportunity for useful, remunerative, regular, and full-time employment".
-By the 1970s, there was a growing opinion that the equal protection clause itself in the 14th Amendment should also mean that "every citizen who applies for a government job is entitled to it unless the government can establish some reason for denying the employment."
-The Humphrey-Hawkins Full Employment Act of 1978 was passed and enabled the President to create jobs to maintain full employment: it stated "the President shall, as may be authorized by law, establish reservoirs of public employment and private nonprofit employment projects".
+By the 1970s, there was a growing opinion that the Equal Protection Clause itself in the 14th Amendment should also mean, according to Justice Marshall in Board of Regents of State Colleges v.
+Roth, that "every citizen who applies for a government job is entitled to it unless the government can establish some reason for denying the employment."
+The Humphrey–Hawkins Full Employment Act of 1978 was passed and enabled the President to create jobs to maintain full employment: it stated "the President shall, as may be authorized by law, establish reservoirs of public employment and private nonprofit employment projects".
 The Act sets the goal of federal government to ensure unemployment is below "3 per centum among individuals aged twenty and over" with inflation also under 3 per cent.
 It includes "policy priorities" of the "development of energy sources and supplies, transportation, and environmental improvement".
 These powers of a job guarantee, full employment, and environmental improvement have not yet been used.
+During the 2008 financial crisis, the American Recovery and Reinvestment Act of 2009 was passed to enable more spending, but not a job guarantee.